KeleCant/Arabidopsis-6mA-Detection-Pipeline/README.md

   ```
   $ modbam2bed -m 6mA arabidopsis.fasta 1000_mapped.bam > 1000_mapped_6mA.bed
   ```

+**Convert the BED to BEDGraph**
-Next, use awk to filter and format the data into a .bedGraph file, which is required for BigWig creation.
+Use awk to filter and format the data into a .bedGraph file.
+This is required to create a BigWig file.
   ```
   $ awk '{ print $1"\t"$2"\t"$3"\t"$5 }' [input.bed] > [output.bedgraph]
   ```